Hillsborough Disinfecting Water with Chlorine, Flushing Lines in March

 In addition, town employees will release water from fire hydrants and some valves in the town’s water system and perform basic maintenance to them.
 The flushing of water mains helps ensure chlorine flows through the entire system.

 Flushing will start in the central part of town and then move north and south simultaneously.
 It is expected to be complete by the end of March, depending on weather.
+The estimated amount of water flushed is 6 million gallons.
+Flushing is an allowable discharge into the town’s stormwater system.
+The flow is controlled to reduce velocity.
+View the town's brief video about hydrant flushing.

 Documents for more information are attached below and available on the town’s Utilities webpages.